white-gecko/ontowiki-devenv/README.md

 If you want you can add something like the following to you `/etc/hosts` file:

-    <IP-of-Docker-Host> ontowiki.local
+    <IP-of-Docker-Host> ow.dev

-This will make your development setup available via the URL `http://ontowiki.local`.
+This will make your development setup available via the URL `http://ow.dev`.

 ## Use the Development Environment